 What type of terrain is best suited for using trekking poles?

-Trekking poles provide the most benefit on steep terrain, where they can increase power and speed on the climbs, engaging your arms to help do some of the work of moving your body upward.
+Trekking poles provide the most benefit on steep terrain, where they can increase power and speed on climbs, engaging your arms and core to help do some of the work of moving your body upward.

 A peer-reviewed analysis of many pole-use studies from across various sports found that poles consistently increased heart rate and VO2.
-However, the studies did not find an increased rate of perceived effort that accompanied that increased heart rate (2).
+However, the studies did not find an increased rate of perceived effort accompanying the increased heart rate (2).
 This could indicate that using poles puts a greater strain on the aerobic system while reducing the strain on the muscular system, especially the legs (2).

 Using the extra points of contact when rock-hopping your way back down the descents is an acquired skill — as is using your poles as an emergency brake on those steep downhills where it feels like you might start somersaulting instead of running!

-With an adjustable pole like the Leki Cross Trail FX Superlite, you can take maximum advantage of your poles by shortening them on the ups and lengthening them on the downs.
+With an adjustable pole like the Leki Cross Trail FX Superlite, you can make the most of your poles by shortening them on the ups and lengthening them on the downs.
 The longer grips of the Black Diamond Distance Carbon Z Poles allow multiple hand positions, making them efficient on various terrain types.

 If you’re running on moderate terrain, you will want to leave the poles at home, as they will more likely be a hindrance and just add extra, unnecessary weight to your kit.
 That’s not to say we have never used them in the late stages of a flatter 30-hour race to keep ourselves awake and upright — but these situations are few and far between.